Saving Pumpkin Seeds

 How to Save Pumpkin Seeds

-Here’s how to harvest garden seeds:
+Here’s how to harvest and store pumpkin seeds:

 1. First, select healthy plants.
 Seeds contain the DNA of the parent plants.
 Consequently, use plants with the “biggest or brightest bloom”, or largest and tastiest fruit”.